Cghlewis/descriptive-summary-tables/README.md

 # Summary statistic tables
 This repo includes example code files to create summary statistic tables for project documentation.
-The files should be run numerical order.
+The files in the folder `r` should be run numerical order.

 See `00_setup.R` for further information.